Tips & tricks for monitoring and maintaining elaborate networks

 Large and complex networks can be intimidating, especially for an installer and a carrier carrying out some of the the work itself.
 This short article will provide some tips and tricks for managing these elaborate networks, making your life easier.

 Perhaps the most important part of the whole process ä r the planning stage.
 When we talk about installing new networks, or adding extra equipment to networks that are already large and comprehensive, it is important that the "idea" is carried out ;rable.
-Careful network and cabling planning makes managing a busy network much easier.
+Careful network and cabling planning makes it much easier to manage a busy network.

 Sure, på small ships, the network topology and power management may not be a problem, but on large systems the voltage drop and current consumption of each device are critical and calculations must be made for this.